Interplay of fixed points in scalar models

+To get the exponent $\nu$, we fix the values of the UV couplings but $\bar g_{4\Lambda}$.
+At a certain value of $\bar g_{4\Lambda}$ we determine the scale $\bar k_f$, where the singularity appears during the flows.
+By fine tuning the value of $\bar g_{4\Lambda}$ to its critical UV value $\bar g^*_{4\Lambda}$ one obtains smaller and smaller values for $\bar k_f$.
+One can identify the reduced temperature as $t\sim \bar g_{4\Lambda}-\bar g^*_{4\Lambda}$ if the other UV values of the couplings are kept fixed. \fig{fig:isz} demonstrates how the scale $\bar k_f$ of the singularity changes as $t\to 0$, the other couplings show qualitatively similar pictures.
+The critical UV value $\bar g^*_{4\Lambda}$ can be got by the well-known trick, where one should fine tune its value on the log-log plot of the $t,\xi$ plane till one obtains a straight line there.
+The negative slope of the line provides us the exponent $\nu$.

+We determined the exponent $\nu$ in the vicinity of the IR fixed point by increasing the number $n$ in the lowest order of the gradient expansion first, i.e. in the local potential approximation (LPA), when $Z_k=1$.
+It was shown that $\nu$ at the WF fixed point is $\nu\approx 0.53$ ($\nu\approx 0.64$) for $n{=}2$ ($n{=}4$), respectively \cite{Liao,Litim_2002}.
+We also investigated the scheme-dependence of the results by choosing different values of $b$.
+The LPA results can be seen in the inset of \fig{fig:is} for $n=2$ and $n=4$ couplings, which shows the coincidence of the exponents calculated from the data around the WF and the IR points, and demonstrates that one can determine the value $\nu$ in the IR, too.

-By taking into account more and more couplings and including the evolution of $Z_k$ one can push the singularity into $k{=}0$ giving a degenerate effective potential in the IR. \fig{fig:is} shows the phase diagram of the D3 $O(1)$ model projected onto the normalized couplings $\bar g_2$ and $\bar g_4$, with the parameter choice $b=2$.
-Similar phase structure can be obtained for any value of $b$.
-We numerically determined the exponent $\nu$ for $n=8$ couplings from data around the WF and the IR points, which, similarly to the LPA results, shows high coincidence, as is demonstrated in the inset of \fig{fig:is}.
-The numerical results also show that the wavefunction renormalization constant $z$ blows up in the vicinity of the degeneracy as the function of $\bar k$, as is demonstrated in \fig{fig:isz}.
+We numerically determined the exponent $\nu$ for $n=8$ couplings beyond LPA from data around the WF and the IR points, which, similarly to the LPA results, shows high coincidence, as is demonstrated in the inset of \fig{fig:is}.
+The numerical results also show that the wavefunction renormalization constant $z$ blows up in the vicinity of the degeneracy as the function of $\bar k$, see \fig{fig:isz}.